Kia Sonet And Kia Seltos Get A New GTX Variant: Features, Colour Options, Prices, And Safety Details | CarDekho.com

 -

-The newly introduced variant is available with both petrol and diesel engines but is limited to automatic transmission only.
+The newly introduced variant is available with both petrol and diesel engines but only with an automatic transmission.

 -